KarmaQuest invites you on a trip to Bhutan to benefit snow leopard

 ecotourism program in Phobjikha Valley and hear how it came to be from the Royal Society for the

 Protection of Nature (RSPN), our partner in conservation since 1992.
-We’ll stay in homestays with families who see the cranes as “tourism assets,” and will scout for takins, Bhutan's national animal (left) and the critically endangered White
+We’ll stay in homestays with families who see the cranes as “tourism assets.” and will scout for the critically endangered White-bellied Heron, one of the 50 rarest birds on earth.

 We’ll also tour some of Bhutan’s most treasured cultural sites, including the